Sasikala-Ravichandran/jobs_board/README.md

 ##JOBS_BOARD

-An app to add job postings along with a category so that user has ability to search jobs under a particular category
+An app to add job postings along with a category attribute in a job model which has been created using ActiveRecord Enums so that user has ability to search jobs under a particular category

 Gems used in this app: